iynere/healthify_code_challenge/README.md

 ## Implementation

 I have written a Python program to clean this data.
-I use the [petl](http://petl.readthedocs.io) module to structure the ETL pipeline and the [pyenchant](https://pythonhosted.org/pyenchant) module for string parsing and spellchecking.
+I use the [petl](http://petl.readthedocs.io) module to structure the ETL pipeline, the [pyenchant](https://pythonhosted.org/pyenchant) module for string parsing and spellchecking, and the [pytest](http://pytest.org) module for tests.

 ## Further thoughts